 Setting 8 is the normal auto-response fire mode.
-The marker will fire on each pull and release of the trigger, generating two shots per full pull cycle.
+The marker will fire on each pull and release of the trigger, generating 2 shots per full pull cycle.

+Setting 9 is the normal 50% ramping fire mode.
+The marker will fire in semi-automatic unless the user pulls the trigger faster than the ramp start setting.
+Once the ramp start setting has been achieved, the marker will 50% ramp, adding 1 additional shot for every 2 trigger pulls.

-Setting 9 is the normal mild ramping fire mode.
+Setting 10 is the normal 100% ramping fire mode.
 The marker will fire in semiautomatic unless the user pulls the trigger faster than the ramp start setting.
-Once the ramp start setting has been achieved the marker will mildly ramp, generating additional shots depending on how fast the user pulls the trigger.

-Setting 10 is the normal max ramping fire mode.
-The marker will fire in semi-automatic unless the user pulls the trigger faster than the ramp start setting.
-Once the ramp start setting has been achieved the marker will ramp up to the maximum feed rate of the loader or the maximum rate of fire setting, whichever is lower.
+Once the ramp start setting has been achieved, the marker will ramp up to the maximum feed rate of the loader or the maximum rate of fire setting, whichever is lower.

-Setting 11 is the normal Z-burst fire mode.
-The marker will burst fire 2 times or more for every pull and release of the trigger, depending on how fast the user pulls the trigger.
+Setting 11 is the normal 3 round burst fire mode.
+The marker will burst fire 3 times for every pull and release of the trigger.